Precious-svg/Precious-svg/README.md

 ###  👩🏽‍🦰 About Me

--I'm passionate about perfoprmance, clean UI, and user-friendfly design -I'm constantly learning and improving my skills in React andf backend development -My 2025 goal is to upskill and master Backend Development and also launch my SaaS idea
+-I'm passionate about performance, clean UI, and user-friendfly design -I'm constantly learning and improving my skills in React andf backend development -My 2025 goal is to upskill and master Backend Development and also launch my SaaS idea